 In addition, the following special provision will apply to a floating rate note with regard to any interest payment date other than one that falls on the maturity.
 If the interest payment date would otherwise fall on a day that is not a business day, then the interest payment date will be the next day that is a business day.
 However, if the floating rate note is a LIBOR note or a EURIBOR note and the next business day falls in the next calendar month, then the interest payment date will be advanced to the next preceding day that is a business day.
-If the maturity date of a floating rate note falls on a day that is not a business day, we will make the required payment of principal, premium, if any, and interest on the next succeeding business day.
+If the maturity date of a floating rate note falls on a day that is not a business day, we will make the required payment of principal, premium, if any, and interest on the next succeeding business day, and no additional interest will accrue in respect of the payment made on that next succeeding business day.